johnanthony64/Volume-Detection/README.md

 # Volume Detection System

 ## Overview
-This repository contains a Jupyter Notebook for a Volume Detection System developed using Pytho,.
+This repository contains a Jupyter Notebook for a Volume Detection System developed using Python.

 ## File Description
 - **Volume-Detection.ipynb**: This notebook implements various functions to analyze volume data, calculate market trends, and provide trading signals.